jrseti/jrdish/test_models/README.md

 # Test Models

 These are test models.
-I am creating varous blocs as exercises to hopefully master Matlab/Simulink.
+I am creating varous blocks as exercises to hopefully master Matlab/Simulink.

-## sine_wave_to_veloccity
+## sine_wave_to_velocity
-Very simple model with a sime wave source, converting to velocity, then plotting.
+Very simple model with a sine wave source, converting to velocity, then plotting.